 - a) Section 10.1 (b) to Section 10.6 of this Part shall apply to collective marks.
-However, where a collective mark consist of, or contains, a geographical name that corresponds to the place of origin of the goods in respect of which the mark is to be registered, the Director General may decide not to apply Section 10.1 (c) as required. - b) A mark capable of distinguishing, in the course of trade, the goods or services of persons who are members of an association, from goods or services of persons who are not members of such association, shall on application in the prescribed manner, be registrable as a collective trade mark or service mark in respect of the goods or services in the name of such an association. - c) An application for the registration of a collective mark shall designate the mark as a collective mark and shall be accompanied by a copy of the rules governing the use of that mark, which shall be made of public record. - d) Any changes made in respect of the rules referred to in subsection (c) shall be communicated to the Director General, who shall record the changes. - e) A collective mark may not be the subject of a license contract other than for the members of the registered holder of the collective mark. - f) The Director General may refuse protection to a collective mark if the collective mark is contrary to the public interest.
+However, where a collective mark consist of, or contains, a geographical name that corresponds to the place of origin of the goods in respect of which the mark is to be registered, the Director General may decide not to apply Section 10.1 (c) as required. - b) A mark capable of distinguishing, in the course of trade, the goods or services of persons who are members of an association, from goods or services of persons who are not members of such association, shall on application in the prescribed manner, be registrable as a collective trade mark or service mark in respect of the goods or services in the name of such an association. - c) Where an international registration designating Liberia is a collective mark or a certification mark, the regulations governing the use of such collective mark or certification mark shall be submitted directly, by the holder of that international registration, to the Director General. - d) Any changes made in respect of the rules referred to in subsection (c) shall be communicated to the Director General, who shall record the changes.

+- e) A collective mark may not be the subject of a license contract other than for the members of the registered holder of the collective mark. - f) The Director General may refuse protection to a collective mark if the collective mark is contrary to the public interest.